Lawrence Pressman: Career

 His first role was on the soap opera The Edge of Night, and one of his first movie starring roles was in Shaft (1971).
 In 1971, Pressman starred in The Hellstrom Chronicle, which won the Academy Award for Best Documentary Feature, the BAFTA Award for Best Documentary, and premiered at the Cannes Film Festival.

 Other film credits include Making It (1971), 9 to 5 (1980), The Hanoi Hilton (1987), Trial and Error (1997), Mighty Joe Young (1998) and American Pie (1999).

 He has appeared in TV movies such as The Gathering, A Fighting Choice, Victims for Victims: The Theresa Saldana Story.
 Guest roles on American television series includes episodes of Hawaii Five-O, The Bob Newhart Show, The Mary Tyler Moore Show, Dawson's Creek, The Drew Carey Show, Law & Order, Matlock, Marcus Welby, M.D., Gilmore Girls, M*A*S*H, The West Wing, NCIS, Star Trek: Deep Space Nine and Criminal Minds.

 Pressman played Bill Denton in the 1976 miniseries Rich Man, Poor Man.
 He portrayed H. R. Haldeman in the 1979 CBS miniseries Blind Ambition, and also appeared in the 1983 mini-series The Winds of War.

 Prolific on stage, Pressman won the Theatre World Award for his Broadway debut in Never Live Over a Pretzel Factory.
 He starred in The Man in the Glass Booth, directed by Harold Pinter, on both the West End and Broadway.
 He co-starred in the original Broadway production of Woody Allen's Play it Again, Sam.
+In 1966, Pressman starred in the inaugural production and multiple subsequent productions of The Repertory Theatre of St. Louis.
 Pressman played Berowne in Michael Kahn's staging of Love's Labour's Lost at the American Shakespeare Festival in 1968.
-In 1987, Pressman starred in the world premier of Lee Blessing's A Walk in the Woods at La Jolla Playhouse, directed by Des McAnuff.
+In 1976, Pressman starred as the titular character in Henry V for the second season of the Pittsburgh Public Theatre.
+In 1978, Pressman starred in Alan Ackbourn's Absurd Person Singular opposite Eve Arden, Stockard Channing, Roberta Maxwell, and John McMartin at Center Theatre Group's Ahmanson Theatre.
+In 1987, Pressman starred in the world premiere of Lee Blessing's A Walk in the Woods at La Jolla Playhouse, directed by Des McAnuff.
 In 1998, Pressman starred as James Tyrone in Marshall Mason's staging of Long Day's Journey Into Night.
 In 2005, Pressman starred in The Paris Letter at Center Theater Group.
 In 2006, Pressman starred Off-Broadway in Paul Weitz's Show People at Second Stage Theater.
+In 2008, Pressman starred in Of Equal Measure at the Kirk Douglas Theatre.
 In 2016, Pressman starred in Casa Valentina at Pasadena Playhouse.

+Pressman is a founding member of the Antaeus Theatre Company and the Matrix Theatre, both in Los Angeles.